Head of College’s Office

 College Aides

 Berkeley College Aides are stewards and ambassadors of the Berkeley College Community.
-Our College Aides are sophomores, juniors, and seniors who have been hired by the Head of College, Sarah, and Naomi, to assist in running the residential college.
+Our College Aides are sophomores, juniors, and seniors who have been hired by the Head of College office to assist in running the residential college.
 They help organize the many events sponsored by the Head of College’s office, from the First-year move-in and picnic at the beginning of the year to the Berkeley Commencement in May.
 Each is responsible for specific common areas of the College, including the Berkeley Buttery, student kitchen, music room, wellness room (the Roost) and the library.
-They can often be found in the Head of College’s Office helping make life slightly less stressful for Berkeleyites.
-During the academic year, contact them directly via email at bkcollegeaides@gmail.com, or drop by the Head of College Office during business hours (9am-5pm weekdays).
+They can often be found in the Head of College’s Office helping make life less stressful for Berkeleyites.
+During the academic year, contact them directly via email at bkcollegeaides@gmail.com, or drop by the Head of College Office during business hours (9am-4:30pm weekdays).
 To learn more about our amazing aides see their profiles below.

 Mina Aral ‘26